 The Birthplace of Oil and Gas: Ancient Life and Burial

-Over time, these organic-rich sediments were buried under more and more layers of sediment.
-With increasing pressure and temperature, a process known as thermal maturation began.
+Over time, these organic-rich sediments were buried under an increasing number of layers of sediment.
+As pressure and temperature increased, a process known as thermal maturation commenced.
 The organic material was slowly transformed into kerogen, and then, depending on the temperature and depth, into liquid hydrocarbons (oil) or gaseous hydrocarbons (natural gas).

 The Petroleum System: More Than Just Oil